vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 - AUTONOMOUS APs are self-contained SYSTEMS that do NOT RELY on a WLC
 - AUTONOMOUS APs are configured individually
-    - Can be configured by CONSOLE cable (CLI)
+    - Can be configured by CONSOLE Cáp (CLI)
-    - Can be configured by TELNET (CLI)
+    - Can be configured by Telnet (CLI)
     - Can be configured by HTTP / HTTPS Web connection (GUI)
-    - An IP ADDRESS for REMOTE MANAGEMENT should be configured
+    - An Địa chỉ IP for REMOTE Quản lý should be configured
     - The RF PARAMETERS must be manually configured (Transmit Power, Channel, etc)
-    - SECURITY POLICIES are handled individually by each AP
+    - Bảo mật POLICIES are handled individually by each AP
     - QoS RULES etc. are configured individually by each AP

-- There is NO CENTRAL MONITORING or MANAGEMENT of APs
+- There is NO CENTRAL Giám sát or Quản lý of APs

 ![image](https://github.com/psaumur/CCNA/assets/106411237/57faecbb-36a6-424d-b019-52994a5740db)

-- AUTONOMOUS APs connect to the WIRED NETWORK with a TRUNK link
+- AUTONOMOUS APs connect to the WIRED Mạng with a Trunk link
-- DATA traffic from WIRELESS CLIENTS have a very direct PATH to the WIRED NETWORK or to other WIRELESS CLIENTS associated with the same AP
+- DATA traffic from Không dây CLIENTS have a very direct PATH to the WIRED Mạng or to other Không dây CLIENTS associated with the same AP
-- Each VLAN has to STRETCH across the entire NETWORK.
+- Each VLAN has to STRETCH across the entire Mạng.
 This is considered BAD practice
     - Large Broadcast Domains
-    - Spanning Tree will disable links
+    - Spanning Tree will Vô hiệu hóa links
     - Adding / Deleting VLANs is VERY labor-intensive
 - AUTONOMOUS APs can be used in SMALL NETWORKS but they are not viable in MEDIUM to LARGE NETWORKS
     - LARGE NETWORKS can have thousands of APs

 - AUTONOMOUS APs can also function in the modes covered in the previous video:
     - REPEATER
-    - OUTDOOR BRIDGE
+    - OUTDOOR Bridge
-    - WORKGROUP BRIDGE
+    - WORKGROUP Bridge

 ---

 LIGHTWEIGHT APs

-- The functions of an AP can be split between the AP and a WIRELESS LAN CONTROLLER (WLC)
+- The functions of an AP can be split between the AP and a Không dây LAN CONTROLLER (WLC)
-- The is what is called SPLIT-MAC ARCHITECTURE
+- The is là gì called SPLIT-MAC Kiến trúc

 - LIGHTWEIGHT APs handle **“real-time”** operations like:
     - TRANSMITTING / RECEIVING RF TRAFFIC
     - ENCRYPTION / DECRYPTION OF TRAFFIC
     - SENDING OUT BEACONS / PROBES
-    - PACKET PRIORITIZATION
+    - Gói tin PRIORITIZATION
     - Etc…
 - WLC Functions (not time dependent)
-    - RF MANAGEMENT
+    - RF Quản lý
-    - SECURITY / QoS MANAGEMENT
+    - Bảo mật / QoS Quản lý
     - CLIENT AUTHENTICATION
-    - CLIENT ASSOCIATION / ROAMING MANAGEMENT
+    - CLIENT ASSOCIATION / ROAMING Quản lý
     - RESOURCE ALLOCATION
     - Etc…

 - The WLC is also used to centrally configured the lightweight APs
-- The WLC can be located in the same SUBNET / VLAN as the lightweight APs it manages OR in a different SUBNET / VLAN
+- The WLC can be located in the same Mạng con / VLAN as the lightweight APs it manages OR in a different Mạng con / VLAN
 - The WLC and the lightweight APs AUTHENTICATE each other using DIGITAL CERTIFICATES installed on each DEVICE ( X.509 STANDARD CERTIFICATES )
-    - This ensures that only AUTHORIZED APs can join the NETWORK
+    - This ensures that only AUTHORIZED APs can join the Mạng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c154bcad-ae81-4fb8-9acf-56913dffaf04)

-- THE WLC and lightweight APs use a PROTOCOL called CAPWAP (CONTROL AND PROVISIONING OF WIRELESS ACCESS POINTS) to communicate
+- THE WLC and lightweight APs use a Giao thức called CAPWAP (CONTROL AND PROVISIONING OF Không dây Access POINTS) to communicate
-    - Based on an older PROTOCOL called LWAPP (LIGHTWEIGHT ACCESS POINT PROTOCOL)
+    - Based on an older Giao thức called LWAPP (LIGHTWEIGHT Điểm truy cập Giao thức)

 - TWO TUNNELS are created between each AP and the WLC :
-    - CONTROL TUNNEL (UDP Port 5246)
+    - CONTROL TUNNEL (UDP Cổng 5246)
         - This TUNNEL is used to configure the APs and control and manage operations
-        - All traffic in this TUNNEL is ENCRYPTED, by default
+        - All traffic in this TUNNEL is ENCRYPTED, by Mặc định
-    - DATA TUNNEL (UDP Port 5247)
+    - DATA TUNNEL (UDP Cổng 5247)
-        - All traffic from WIRELESS CLIENTS is sent through this TUNNEL to the WLC
+        - All traffic from Không dây CLIENTS is sent through this TUNNEL to the WLC
-        - IT DOES NOT GO DIRECTLY TO THE WIRED NETWORK !
+        - IT DOES NOT GO DIRECTLY TO THE WIRED Mạng !

-- Traffic in this TUNNEL is not ENCRYPTED by default but you can configure it to be ENCRYPTED with DTLS (DATAGRAM TRANSPORT LAYER SECURITY)
+- Traffic in this TUNNEL is not ENCRYPTED by Mặc định but you can configure it to be ENCRYPTED with DTLS (DATAGRAM TRANSPORT LAYER Bảo mật)

-- Because ALL traffic from WIRELSS CLIENTS is TUNNELED to the WLC with CAPWAP, APs connect to the SWITCH ACCESS PORTS - NOT TRUNK PORTS
+- Because ALL traffic from WIRELSS CLIENTS is TUNNELED to the WLC with CAPWAP, APs connect to the Switch Access PORTS - NOT Trunk PORTS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/10917a40-468a-4ea6-8253-bf229d612af1)